AdobeDocs/app-builder/src/pages/guides/application_state.md

 *Example: org 123 is entitled to 5 quotas, any production workspace will not be throttled before consuming 50MB/min or 5MB/sec bandwidth in a single region.*

+### List guarantees

+Using `state.list`, you can iterate over the keys stored in your State container.
+State implements listing with a cursor-based iterator, which requires multiple calls to the State service to traverse all your keys.

+List provides the following guarantees:

+- A full iteration always returns all keys that were present in the container during the start to the end of a full iteration.
+- A full iteration never returns any key that was deleted prior to an iteration.

+However, list also has the following drawbacks:

+- Keys that were not constantly present in the collection during a full iteration, may be returned or not: it is undefined.
+- In some rare cases, list may return expired keys.

+Furthermore, you can control the list behavior via those two options:

+- `match`, to filter keys using a glob-style pattern via the `*` character.
+- `countHint`, to specify an approximate amount of keys returned per iteration.
+State doesn't provide a guarantee on the number of elements returned per iteration, but we try (again with no guarantees) to return at least `countHint` elements per iteration.

 ### Troubleshooting

 Set `DEBUG=@adobe/aio-lib-state*` to see debug logs.